 We are no longer citizens of this world and its system but citizens of heaven.
 The point that the Hebrews writer was making is that the old Mosaic economy was earthly, and that Christ’s coming did away with that Covenant.
 Christ then established the New Covenant which a spiritual eternal one, one not of this world.

 The old Mosaic covenant was made with hands, the tables of stones for the Ten Commandments, the tabernacle they were all made with hands.
 The New Covenant is not made with hands II Cor.5:1; Col.2:11.

 For our conversation(=citizenship) is in heaven; from whence also we look for the Saviour, the Lord Jesus Christ:

 If ye then be risen with Christ, seek those things which are above, where Christ sitteth on the right hand of God.
 Set your affection on things above, not on things on the earth.

-Going after enticing words, vain Philosophy, Legalism or Mysticism are not of Christ’s kingdom and therefore we are not to seek after them but seek the kingdom of God first Mtt.6:33.
+Going after enticing words, Vain Philosophy, Legalism or Mysticism is not worthy of a citizen of heaven therefore we are not to seek after them but instead seek the kingdom of God Mtt.6:33.